 Another common service dog breed with an outstanding track record?
 Poodles.
 From standard poodles to teacup poodles, this highly intelligent dog breed can help detect food allergens for those with life-threatening allergies.
 In addition, they can also be trained to turn lights on and off and open doors for those with limited mobility.

 If you’re looking for a common service dog breed that works great in emergency situations, look no further than Bernese mountain dogs.
 These gentle giants can support their owner’s weight, which can help assist in case of a fall.
 In addition, Bernese mountain dogs can retrieve medications and get their owner help by opening the door for paramedics and other emergency services.

 Thanks to their background in herding, collies make excellent service dogs, especially when it comes to search and rescue missions.
 In addition, they make great companions for those with anxiety, depression, and PTSD.

 One of the most recognizable service dog is the German shepherd.
 And although they may be best known for their police work, German shepherds also make great guide dogs.

 2. Labrador retriever

 Ready to find out the most common service dog breed?
-We share the number one pick, next.
+We share the No. 1 pick next.

 1. Golden retriever